-Yes, you can keep coconut milk in your pantry.
-Just be sure to choose a brand without any thickeners (in the form of guar gum).
+Yes, you can keep coconut milk in your pantry., you just have to choose a brand without any thickeners (in the form of guar gum).
 Doing that isn’t always easy.
 We’ve come to rely on two brands, both shown at right:

 Sour Cream / Yogurt